Targeted Pain Relief - No Pills, No GI Side Effects

 RX Pain Gel

 Prescription-strength topical ketorolac.
 Originally formulated for the Boston Red Sox.
-Applied directly to the jaw and masseter muscle — the medication absorbs right where the inflammation is.
+Applied directly to the jaw and masseter muscle - the medication absorbs right where the inflammation is.
 No GI side effects, no systemic exposure.
-The strongest topical anti-inflammatory available for TMJ.
+A prescription-strength topical anti-inflammatory option for TMJ.

 • Prescription-strength ketorolac (topical NSAID)